Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

-itemslist[str | MediaItem] | list[list[str | MediaItem]]a list of items to rank, or a list containing the sets of items to rank
+itemslist[str | MediaItem] | list[list[str | MediaItem]]items to compare, or predefined sets of items to compare

 labelslist[str]the two labels to use for the most and least preferred items

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the question, from the s.media collection

 randomizeboolif set to True, the order of the items will be randomized